telereso/telereso/README.md

 ```
 #### Realtime Changes

-Who does love to see his changes happing in real time ?\
+Who does love to see his changes happing in real time ?<br>
 `Telereso` support this optional implantation with some extra steps.